bnhede/patraolang/README.md

 ```

 Ae patrao
-  Sang patrao a = 10;
+  choy patrao a = 10;
   patrao jenna (a < 25) tenna{
-   Sang patrao "a is less than 25";
+   sang patrao "a is less than 25";
   } najalear patrao {
-   Sang patrao "a is greater than or equal to 25";
+   sang patrao "a is greater than or equal to 25";
   }
 Boren patrao
 ```